 Study Abroad Program Overview

-Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies and public health.
+Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies, public health and population mobility.

 Designed for UC students with interests in pre-med, community and global health issues, this program provides topical coursework along with the unique opportunity for students to observe the provision of health services at rural border sites of Thailand and Burma (Myanmar).
 It is a chance to see healthcare challenges faced and solutions developed in border community settings.